 From Red Rock Canyon, 89A continues further south and west through Coconino National Forest on its way towards the mountain town of Cottonwood.
 Though the drive from Flagstaff through Sedona is a relatively short one – roughly an hour to drive about 40 miles – it’s surprisingly dynamic and filled with addicting natural beauty.

-Pacific Coast Highway – Route 1, Big Sur, California
+Pacific Coast Highway – Big Sur Road Trip

 As should always be the case, I’ve saved the best of the list for the very end.
 I wish I were a more poetic person, though, as I am quite certain my written words will not do the Pacific Coast Highway justice.